Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 31 Desember 2025 12.36.26 UTC
+- WIB: Rabu, 31 Desember 2025 13.47.45 UTC
-- WITA: Rabu, 31 Desember 2025 13.36.26 UTC
+- WITA: Rabu, 31 Desember 2025 14.47.45 UTC
-- WIT: Rabu, 31 Desember 2025 14.36.26 UTC
+- WIT: Rabu, 31 Desember 2025 15.47.45 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: nature
+Kategori: friendship